What Is The Difference Between Garmin Echomap And Humminbird Helix Fish Finder Series?

 Both series are designed as mid-size fish finders with advanced sonar as well as some mapping/chartplotting capabilities, and have a lot of features in common.

-In this article we’ll compare the Garmin Echomap vs Humminbird Helix series side by side, to help you decide which one is right for your purposes.
+For this article my team and I tested the Garmin Echomap vs Humminbird Helix series and compared them side by side.
+We’ll walk you through our findings and their most important differences, to help you choose the best model for your purposes.

 Garmin Echomap vs Humminbird Helix series compared side by side

-The table above compares the key specs of the most popular Garmin Echomap UHD units with Humminbird Helix units of comparable size and with similar features.
+The table above compares the key specs of the most popular Garmin Echomap UHD units with Humminbird Helix units of comparable size and with similar features that we tested.

 Before we discuss their differences, let’s start by going over what they have in common.
 Both series come with an impressive array of sonar capabilities, including CHIRP 2D sonar, down imaging, and side imaging.